..

 September 4, 2004 to January 2, 2005

-The Courtly Art of the Ancient Maya which was at the National Gallery in Washington DC is now at the Fine Arts Museums of San Francisco.
-It includes over 130 of the most important Maya masterworks from collections in Mexico, Guatemala, Honduras, the United States and Europe.
-The San Francisco exhibition will also include four paintings of the present day Maya culture loaned by Arte Maya Tz'utuhil.
-These include the painting by Pedro Rafael Gonzalez Chavajay shown above.
+The Courtly Art of the Ancient Maya began at the National Gallery in Washington DC and then came to the Fine Arts Museums of San Francisco.
+It included over 130 of the most important Maya masterworks from collections in Mexico, Guatemala, Honduras, the United States and Europe.
+The San Francisco exhibition also included four paintings of the present day Maya culture loaned by Arte Maya Tz'utuhil.

 .